jonnybluesman/MIMAMO-Net/README.md

 # MIMAMO-Net API
 MIMAMO Net: Integrating Micro- and Macro-motion for Video Emotion Recognition

+This repository contain all the scripts needed for running MIMAMO-Net on videos.
+MIMAMO-Net is a model designed for temporal emotion recognition in the valence and arousal space.
+Valence roughly describes how positive or negative a person is, whereas arousal describes how active or calm the person is.
+This simple API allows you to get valence and arousal predictions at a frame level, from an input video where at least a human face can be detected.

 ![alt text](model.png "Architecture of the model.")

 This repository is a fork of Didan Deng's original project, which can be found [here](https://github.com/wtomin/MIMAMO-Net) and is based on the following paper.